-‘Teen Mom’ Leah Messer Slammed After Posting Photo Of Daughter Aleeah’s Grown Up Halloween Costume
+‘Teen Mom’ Leah Messer Slammed After Posting Photo Of Daughter Aleeah’s Grown-Up Halloween Costume

 “They are starting to look like mini yous,” another comment read.

-One person even asked Leah if Gracie was dressed up as her for Halloween, as her looks already strongly resemble her mother and her choice in clothing also seemed on point with Leah’s style.
+One person even asked Leah if Gracie was dressed up as her for Halloween, as her looks already strongly resemble her mother’s and her choice in clothing also seemed on-point with Leah’s style.

 According to a previous report by The Inquisitr, Leah Messer recently snapped some photos of herself wearing a similar tan sweater dress, which she posted on her Instagram story.
 Perhaps Aleeah raided her mother’s closet for the Ariana Grande costume.